Rampastring/TIES542-Calculator/README.md

 ## Usage

 When run, the calculator will ask you for input and solve given expressions.
-The grammar used it as follows:
+The following grammar is used:

     <expression> ::= <term>